 Myers & Gray v.
 Philadelphia Housing Authority: $11 million verdict for failure to ensure working smoke detectors were present in the Philadelphia Housing Authority (PHA) houses.

-A ruptured bowel, also known as a torn bowel, perforated bowel, hole in the bowel, perforated intestine, ruptured intestine or gastrointestinal perforation, occurs when a hole, nick, or cut develops in the small or large intestine.
+A ruptured bowel, also known as a torn bowel, perforated bowel, hole in the bowel, perforated intestine, ruptured intestine, or gastrointestinal perforation, occurs when a hole, nick, or cut develops in the small or large intestine.
 When a leak occurs anywhere within the gastrointestinal (GI) tract, the opening allows food, fecal matter, stool, and bacteria to leak into the abdominal space or peritoneum.
-Obviously, this can lead to further medical problems.
-At The Beasley Firm, our skilled Philadelphia medical malpractice attorneys can help determine the cause of your bowel perforation injury and hold the guilty party responsible for your damages.
-Our medical malpractice team consists of highly trained and experienced lawyers, doctors, and nurses who have hands on experience in the medical and legal aspect of cases like these.
-Our renowned law firm is recognized as a "Best Law Firm" in the area of medical malpractice and has obtained the two highest medical malpractice jury verdicts in Pennsylvania-$100 million and $55 million.
+Obviously, this can lead to additional medical problems.
+At The Beasley Firm, our skilled Philadelphia attorneys can help determine the cause of your bowel perforation injury and hold the guilty party responsible for your damages.
+Our medical malpractice team consists of highly trained and experienced lawyers, doctors, and nurses who have hands-on experience in the medical and legal aspect of cases like these.
+Our renowned law firm is recognized as a "Best Law Firm" in the area of medical malpractice and has obtained some of the highest medical malpractice jury verdicts in Pennsylvania – one for $100 million and the other $55 million.

 Bowel perforations can be contributed to or caused by a multitude of factors or illnesses.
-Determining if medical malpractice played a part requires the experience of a skilled lawyer.
+Determining if medical malpractice played a part requires the experience of several skilled professionals.

 A bowel perforation may be caused by the following:

 If a bowel perforation occurred during a surgical procedure, medical malpractice or negligence may not have necessarily been involved.
 Injury to the bowel during a surgery is a known risk of many abdominal procedures.
 Patients should be watched for symptoms of bowel perforation.